hungjsong/Pizza-Gang/README.md

 Opening an incognito window and accessing the site once more can allow you to login as an admin or customer, whichever one is the opposite of the one currently logged in.
 This way it's easier to test out functionalities like placing orders as a customer, updating its status as an admin, and checking how many points has been earned under the "Redeem Points" tab as a customer without having to constantly log out and log back in.
-Also, redeeming pizza points will use up the points, but they can be refunded if the free pizza is removed from the cart.
-Points are only committed when the checkout is confirmed.

-Certain buttons will be greyed out for the admin accompanied by a warning.
-The reason for this (with the exception of orders) are because of foreign key constraints.
-If an item has been previously purchased, that is recorded in a previous order, then deleting it would cause issues.
-This is the same for promotions.
-Orders, on the other hand, are able to be deleted but only when its status is cancelled.
-Members are able to cancel their orders from the "My Orders" tab.
-Since visitors do not have access to that tab, the only way for them to cancel is through contacting the fictional hotline on order details of a tracked order on the tracking page.

 KNOWN BUGS: